THE BRAVE RISE TOGETHER

 Sara Leedom is AEC’s co-founder and previously served as the Managing Director of AEC’s Rwanda affiliate.
 Sara has 20+ years of experience growing and managing social impact organizations, including as a Shell Foundation consultant to IntelleGrow, Executive Director of the Level Playing Field Institute, and as a development consultant for NGOs in San Francisco.
 She has a BA in from Mary Washington College, and an MBA from Oxford’s Said Business School.
 Sara was the co-chair of the Oxford Business Network for Africa, and a 2015 Echoing Green Fellow.

-Prior to leading AEC’s lending program across East Africa, Claude worked as Head of credit and SME Business Coach in Business Professional Network (BPN) a Swiss NGO.
+Claude Mazimpaka leads AEC’s lending program across East Africa.
+Prior, Claude worked as Head of credit and SME Business Coach in Business Professional Network (BPN) a Swiss NGO.
 Claude has 13 years in MFIs and commercial banks where he was a branch manager, operations manager and investment analyst at Kenya Commercial Bank Rwanda, Uganda and Kenya.
 Claude has been a university lecturer and holds a Master’s Degree in Business Administration and Bachelor’s Degree in Economics and Management.
 He is currently pursuing PhD in renewable energy economics.

 Oggy Nduka is the Director of SME Growth at Inkomoko.
 He has 15 years of experience in sales, business management, business consulting and recruitment.
 He has experience working in the private sector and in development.
 He has a BSc in Economics from the University of Southampton.
 Prior to working at Inkomoko he was consulting at Whitten & Roy Partnership, across West and East Africa, working with NGOs and social enterprises to help facilitate business transformation.